dcarral/good-code/README.md

 ## Pictures

-I always try as many own images as possible.
+I always try to include as many of my own images as possible.

 Below you can find where they were taken, as well as credits from the ones I haven't authored myself:

 1. Ksamil
 2. Belgrade